Bennyhwanggggg/Algorithm-and-Data-Structures-and-Coding-Challenges/README.md

 # Python-Practice

-This repository includes all my general programming practice and study notes for python
+This repository includes all my general programming practice and study notes for python.

+Note:
+  - # comments on the same line of text can indicate expected outputs